Jodhpur–Delhi Cantonment Vande Bharat Express: Rakes

-It is the seventieth 2nd Generation and Mini Vande Bharat 2.0 Express train which was designed and manufactured by the Integral Coach Factory at Perambur, Chennai under the Make in India Initiative.
+It was the seventieth 2nd Generation and Mini Vande Bharat 2.0 Express train which was designed and manufactured by the Integral Coach Factory at Perambur, Chennai under the Make in India initiative.

+Coach augmentation

+With the huge passenger demand, the current running rake has been converted to 20-car, previously ran with 08-car rake as this would benefit passengers who wish to travel to the Capital City - New Delhi by touching the Pink Capital City of India, Jaipur.

 Service

-The 26481/26482 Jodhpur - Delhi Cantonment Vande Bharat Express currently operates 6 days a week, covering a distance of 604 km in a travel time of 08 hrs 05 mins with average speed of 75 km/h.
+The 26481/26482 Jodhpur–Delhi Cantonment Vande Bharat Express currently operates 6 days a week, covering a distance of 604 km in a travel time of 08 hrs 05 mins with average speed of 75 km/h.
 The Maximum Permissible Speed (MPS) is 130 km/h.